joseeden/joeden/docs/023-Computer-Science/010-Software-Development/002-Methodologies.md

   date: 3/14/2022
 ---

+## Software Development Methodologies

+A software development methodology, or Software Development Life Cycle (SDLC) model, consists of a framework of rules, steps, roles, and principles for software development.
+While many methodologies are available, the three most common are:

+- Waterfall
+- Agile
+- Lean

+Each methodology has its advantages and disadvantages.
+The choice of methodology depends on factors like project type, duration, and team size.

 ## Importance of Clear Requirements

 Every software project should start with clear requirements.
 Developers and customers must work together to define these needs, which are essential for project success.